bitrise-io/depman/README.md

 ## TODO

+* remove dependencies which are not listed anymore
+* option: copy only specific path(s) from the repository (like copy a single file)
 * VCS versioning, similar to ruby bundler, define the version limits like in Ruby Gemfiles [http://bundler.io/v1.6/gemfile.html](http://bundler.io/v1.6/gemfile.html)
 * support Windows ('cp' and 'rm' doesn't work there)
 * other VCS systems (mercurial, most likely)
 * non VCS dependencies? - like a ZIP file on your server

+commands:

+* list: just list deps
+* add: adds a new dependency